 These packages, which featured additional sponsor benefits together with exclusivity, increased program revenue by 40 percent in the first year.
 FADMO generated $12,966.68 in excess of its budgeted expectations for the program and funded its successful government affairs program.

-In 2015, we are working with FADMO to implement several additional innovations, including higher pricing at the lower partnership levels and removing the Platinum Partnership to make the program easier to understand for all partners.
+We are working with FADMO to implement several additional innovations, including higher pricing at the lower partnership levels and removing the Platinum Partnership to make the program easier to understand for all partners.

 The Florida Association of Housing and Redevelopment Officials was established as a means of exchanging information for the purpose of improving low-income and affordable housing and community services.
 Nearly 70 years later, we continue to build upon those values that have built the association into a success.
 And now FAHRO is expanding its invitational statewide basketball tournament in the spirit of President Maria Burger's biennial theme "Innovate.
 Perpetuate."